Débora Arango: Social/political context

 In Train of Death, Arango paints lifeless bodies being taken away on a train, under the cloak of night.
 This alludes to an incident in 1913 in which 3000 banana plantation workers went on strike, and the Colombian government massacred them and got rid of their bodies.
 No one ever knew what happened to these people, so it was important that Arango was drawing attention to such an incident.
 The anonymity of the people depicted in Train of Death emphasizes the thoughtlessness of the slaughter of thousands of people for no reason, something that the Colombian government was continuing to do.
 In The cemetery of the riffraff and/or my head, Arango again brings attention to all the violence that is occurring in Colombia.
 The graveyard depicted can be viewed as the graveyard of people killed throughout "La Violencia", and an interesting part of this painting is how she includes her own head within the graveyard.
 This is important, as it emphasizes that she, or anyone else, could have been a part of these thoughtless massacres, even though they have done nothing wrong.
 Vultures are depicted in this painting as well, and, in Spanish, vultures are often called "chulos"; this is also what the people called the police at the time.
 This is Arango referencing the corruption in the government that was behind all this violence in Colombia, because these "chulos" were greatly feared by the people and were responsible for countless deaths.
 Though later artists painted images of the violence that was prevalent in Colombia at this time, Arango is significant because she was the first to paint, explore, and draw attention to these issues while "La Violencia" was going on.

 Legacy

 Arango donated 233 pieces of her artwork to Medellín Museum of Modern Art in 1986.
 Though she was often shunned during the years when she was producing some of her more provocative works, she is now viewed as one of the most important artists of Colombia, as a feminist and as a political artist.
-She was awarded the Order of Boyaca, the highest homage in Colombia, in 2003, the last painting that she painted was for her best friend Mateo Blanco (Portrait of a Friend); this the painting went on tour to United States.
+She was awarded the Order of Boyaca, the highest homage in Colombia, in 2003 before her death, she passed on her knowledge to her disciple, the American painter and sculptor Mateo Blanco.
 She died on December 14, 2005, at 98 years old, and only stopped working a few years before her death, when her body simply would no longer allow her to paint.